jinzhenfan/jekyll-now/_posts/2016-10-20-unsupervised clustering using expression profile of grapes while ripening.md

 category: analysis
 ---

 In this blog, we will do an unsupervised clustering using expression profile of grapes while ripening.

+### Dataset

-The dataset we use is from a microarray experiment monitoring 16604 gene expression profile of Cabernet Sauvignon grape berry while ripening over 112 days.
-You can download it [here](https://github.com/jinzhenfan/jinzhenfan.github.io/tree/master/scripts/Clustering/Deluc_Grapes_Dataset1.txt).
+The dataset I am using is from a microarray experiment monitoring 16604 gene expression profile in whole fruit tissues of Cabernet Sauvignon grape berry while ripening over 112 days.
+Grape berry development is a dynamic process that involves a complex series of molecular genetic and biochemical changes.
+You can download the dataset [here](https://github.com/jinzhenfan/jinzhenfan.github.io/tree/master/scripts/Clustering/Deluc_Grapes_Dataset1.txt).
+This data set contains 16604 rows and 8 columns.
+Each row contains gene expression profile of one particular gene on 7 specific days(21th, 42th, 49th, 56th, 63th, 84th, and 112th).
 The first row in the file is the header (geneID/days in time series).
 The paper that describes the methods and results is can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2220006/)(Deluc2007).

 There are several tool boxes to perform clustering, including the open source clustering software Cluster 3.0, which uses a Perl script for clustering that can be found here: